-Purpose: To identify and study areas of needed legislation impacting ACSA members and public education.
-To solicit sponsorship requests from ACSA members and sponsor bills improving conditions in California schools.
-To study proposed legislation and, based upon ACSA's Legislative Platform and additional input from the Board of Directors, establish ACSA's position on state and federal legislation.
+Purpose: To identify and study areas of needed legislation affecting ACSA members and public education.
+To solicit sponsorship requests from ACSA members, and to sponsor bills that improve conditions in California schools.
+To study proposed legislation and, based upon ACSA’s Legislative Platform and additional input from the Board of Directors, establish ACSA’s position on state and federal legislation.
 To assist in the establishment of the ACSA Legislative Platform.

 Purpose: To recruit, retain and recognize members.
 To identify trends and issues with membership categories that may require changes or adjustments.
 To support and help grow ACSA’s Partner4Purpose program in order to further meet the needs of members.
 To monitor and ensure that region and charter bylaws align with state ACSA bylaws and that region and charters are in compliance with these regulations.

-Purpose: To provide leadership, direction, clarification, and understanding of the California State Teachers' and California Public Employees' Retirement Systems to all ACSA members.
+Purpose: To provide leadership, direction, clarification, and understanding of the California State Teachers’ and California Public Employees’ Retirement Systems to all ACSA members.
 To actively work with other members of the retirement coalition to protect and enhance the benefits of the California State Teachers’ Retirement System and the California Public Employees’ Retirement System.
 To investigate and to promote legislation that positively impacts or affects members of both systems.
-To encourage the continued participation, involvement, and service of retired ACSA members in the cause of protecting and advocating for retired member pensions.
+To encourage the continued participation, involvement and service of retired ACSA members in the cause of protecting and advocating for retired member pensions.
 To strengthen a network of communication among ACSA retirees.

 Small School District

 Purpose: To advocate small school district issues within ACSA.
-To provide the Legislative Policy Committee information on legislation that would impact small school districts in conformance with ACSA's legislative platform and positions.
+To provide the Legislative Policy Committee information on legislation that would affect small school districts in conformance with ACSA’s legislative platform positions.
 To provide training and information to support small school district administrators.
-To facilitate networking between CSBA's Small School District Council and the Small School Districts Association Executive Committee.
+To facilitate networking between CSBA’s Small School District Council and the Small School Districts Association Executive Committee.
 An opportunity for Small School District Superintendents to network and provide collegial support.